tarnowsc/bundler-override/README.md

 ### drop

-Takes a gem name or list of gem names to be replaced.
+Takes a gem name or list of gem names to be totally dropped from the dependencies.

 ### requirements

-A map with gem versions to be used instead of the ones from _drop_.
+A map with gem versions to be used instead of the ones from the original dependencies.

 ## License